Deep reinforcement learning for irrigation scheduling using high-dimensional sensor feedback: Discussion

 The optimisation problem in the case study was formulated as a simple one---the profit maximisation with the unlimited water availability.
 The simple formulation is deliberate in order to highlight the key implementation aspects of the deep RL framework, which is significantly more sophisticated than standard optimisation techniques.
 Since the proposed framework is general and flexible, it can be applied to a variety of real-world problems, which are often more complex.
 For example, a grower may manage multiple crops, instead of a single crop, and want to maximise the farm profit by optimising the farm-level water use on the whole.
 In this case, multiple learning environments can be constructed and run simultaneously.
 In another scenario, the total amount of water available to a grower may be constrained in each year or even across multiple years.
 In this case, the remaining water budget at any time step can be included as another state variable.
 Moreover, the framework can be used to optimise other management practices such as fertilisation together with irrigation.
 In this scenario, successfully learned decision rules can take into account the interaction between different management practices (e.g., nitrogen application and irrigation).
 In most scenarios, difference will be in specification of rewards and state variables.

-Regarding learning algorithms (Section \ref{sec:algorithm}), the framework assumes the classical REINFORCE due to its conceptual simplicity, which helps to lower the technical barrier and allow applied researchers to focus on their applications.
-REINFORCE worked and achieved more than 96\% of the maximum profit in the case study (Table \ref{table:results}) with nine state variables, five candidate actions, and the deterministic APSIM simulations (aside from the random weather pattern).
-If more complex problems are to be tackled, it will likely be necessary to use more advanced algorithms such as actor-critic methods \citep{sutton_reinforcement_2018} or even state-of-the-art algorithms.
-Nevertheless, main difference will be in implementation of algorithms, while the rest of the framework will remain the same.
+Regarding learning algorithms (Section \ref{sec:algorithm}), the framework assumes the classical REINFORCE due to its conceptual simplicity, which helps to lower the technical barrier and allows applied researchers to focus on their applications.
+REINFORCE worked and discovered the decision rule that uniformly improved on the conventional replenishment rule for all the testing years in the case study (Table \ref{table:results}) which was characterised by nine state variables, five candidate actions, and the deterministic APSIM simulations (aside from the random weather pattern).
+If tackling more complex problems (e.g., more state variables, wider candidate actions, and greater randomness in learning environments), it will likely be necessary to use more advanced algorithms such as actor-critic methods \citep{sutton_reinforcement_2018} or even state-of-the-art algorithms.
+In addition, if deterministic decision rules as opposed to stochastic ones are preferred, it requires more advanced algorithms such as Deterministic policy gradient algorithms \citep{silver_deterministic_2014}.
+Nevertheless, main difference will be in implementation of algorithms, while the rest of the framework remains the same.

 Use of weather forecast as a state variable is possible and simple to include in the framework, provided that some numerical values are available (e.g., expected amounts of rainfall over the following days or weeks).
 A key factor in deciding whether to include it is the quality of forecast.
 For example, when a significant amount of rainfall is reliably predicted in the coming days, a good decision rule will prescribe a high probability for no irrigation.
 By including reliable rain forecast in the framework, such decision rules can be automatically learned.
 However, if the forecast is unreliable, it may mislead the learning process and result in a poor decision rule.